pandastrike/haiku9/README.md

 #### render(format, [context])

 Render the asset into the given format.
 Optionally, you can pass in a context.
 If the associated formatter supports it, the context will be available when rendering.
-Returns an Evie event channel.
+Returns a promise.
 The success handler returns the result of the render.